-ChuckDK 12 months agoThis post is hidden because you reported it for abuse.
+ChuckDK about 1 year agoThis post is hidden because you reported it for abuse.
 Show this postHey everyone!
 I’m an illustrator with a proposed project called "Stories from the Grooves".

 Pick 1 album from your collection and write 1-3 paragraphs of the story behind why it’s important to you/your collection/the situation behind purchase/etc. It can be a silly story or a serious.
 And then I'll turn it into a mini-comic; hopefully to post online (ie a webcomic).